 HP3 – Heat Flow and Physical Properties Package

 The core component of HP³ is an instrumented, electromechanical 'mole', equipped with an active, and a passive Thermal Measurement Suite (TEM-A and TEM-P), as well as a combined accelerometer and tiltmeter (ACTIL), which uses an internal hammering mechanism to penetrate through the ground.
 The thermal probes are located on a five-metre long flat ribbon cable known as a ‘Science Tether’, which measures its temperature and gradient through to its maximum length.
 The Department of Landing and Exploratory Technology and the Department of Mechanics and Thermal Systems based in Bremen were both involved.

 The instrument can carry out measurements that will provide answers to a whole range of fundamental questions in the field of planetary science, such as the development of former – and possibly even current – habitats, or how geological processes work.
 Prior to redefining the ExoMars mission at the start of 2009, which resulted in the cancellation of all geophysical experiments, HP3 was part of the Humboldt payload.
-During the Discovery Program led by NASA in 2012, the mole was selected as a payload for the InSight mission, which was scheduled to launch en route to Mars in May 2018 (launching date May 5th).
+During the Discovery Program led by NASA in 2012, the mole was selected as a payload for the InSight mission.
 Furthermore, other uses for the instrument have been identified, such as its use on the Moon (International Lunar Networks, etc.).
 InSight was launched en route to Mars on May 5, 2018, landing is scheduled for November 26, 2018.
 The mole will be deployed to the surface of Mars and start operations end of January or early February.